pulibrary/.github/.github/ISSUE_TEMPLATE/standard-issue-template-for-pos.md

 - [ ] PO will prioritize

 ## Sudden Priority Justification (Product Owner)
 _Required if "asap" or "within the next 3 weeks" is checked.
-Add "Sudden Priority" and "dls-work-cycle" labels_
+Add "Sudden Priority" and "team-work-cycle" labels_

 ### Implementation Notes
-_To be filled out by DLS._
+_To be filled out by developers._

 ### Acceptance Criteria
-_To be filled out by DLS.Some requirements to consider, including:_
+_To be filled out by developers.
+Some requirements to consider, including:_

 - [ ] The UI implemented for this issue meets accessibility requirements
 - [ ] New functionality is documented

 ### First Step
-_To be filled out by DLS._
+_To be filled out by developers._

 ### Expected behavior (Product Owner)